dhenwood/msTeamsWebexTab/README.md

 11. Select 'Add a Permission'
 12. Select 'Microsoft Graph'
 13. Select 'Delegated Permissions'
 14. Select 'Group.ReadWrite.all' (may require searching).
 Save changes.
-You will also need to 'Grant admin consent'.
+You will also need to 'Grant admin consent' to apply the changes.

 ## Python Setup